Erde321/Minecraft-Server-on-Raspberry-Pi/README.md

 make stop
 ```

 That's it!
 Your Minecraft server should now be up and running on your Raspberry Pi.
 If you have any questions or issues, feel free to reach out for assistance.
-Enjoy your gaming!
+Enjoy your gaming!!